-The software used in this work does not at present support a multi-regional demographic structure, which would allow the proper specification of in-migration rates in relation to populations at risk.
-Consideration of the use of multi-regional models for small areas would contend with greatly increased data demands, in exchange for an improvement to population projections which is debated because population change is in the end affected by the net impact of migration (Rogers 1990; Smith and Swanson 1997).
+The software used in this work does not at present support a multiregional demographic structure, which would allow the proper specification of in-migration rates in relation to populations at risk.
+Multiregional models would contend with greatly increased data demands, in exchange for an improvement to population projections which is debated because population change is in the end affected by the net effect of migration (Rogers 1990; Smith and Swanson 1997).
+If multiregional demography is at one end of a scale of complexity in cohort projections, the Hamilton-Perry method mentioned earlier is at the other end.
+Its use of local net cohort change ratios is a further simplification of the calibration approach evaluated here, which is particularly suitable for localities without vital statistics.

 Finally, the production of projections for local areas with detail of age and sex is the platform for a number of derived forecasts for characteristics closely related to age and sex, which extend the utility of projections to strategic planning.
 Marshall and Simpson (2009) implement household and labour force projections for small areas in Britain.
-The POGPROUP software provides for such 'derived forecasts' of the labour force, households, disabled population or other characteristics, using user-defined age-sex plans suited to available data.
-Such projections require a local age-sex schedule of the characteristic (economic activity, headship rates, disability, and so on).
-These are often calibrated from reference schedules for larger areas constrained to local counts of varying detail, in a method equivalent to that used here for demographic schedules.
+The POPGROUP software provides for such 'derived forecasts' of the labour force, households, disabled population or other characteristics, using user-defined age-sex plans suited to available data.
+Such projections require a local age-sex schedule of the characteristic: economic activity, headship rates, disability, and so on.
+These are often calibrated from reference schedules for larger areas constrained to local counts of varying detail, in a method equivalent to that used here for demographic age schedules.